-(r) Retakaful
+(q) Retakaful

 The Company cedes takaful risk in the normal course of business for all its business.
-Retakaful assets represent balances due from retakaful operators.
-These amounts are estimated in a manner consistent with the outstanding claims provision or settled claims associated with the retakaful contracts.
+Retakaful assets represent amounts receivable in respect of ceded takaful liabilities..
+These amounts are estimated in a manner consistent with the takaful contract liabilities which are ceded out, the outstanding claims provision or settled claims associated with the retakaful contracts.
+Retakaful assets arising from ceding of in-force book and gross onerous contracts are recognised in the same period when the gross liabilities are accrued.